 - Use the kerbs

-Above any tip or technique I can give about the actual driving of the kart, the way you prepare your kart for a wet weather race is of paramount importance.
-Well, your kart and yourself, of course!
+Above any tip or technique I can give about the actual driving of the kart, the way you prepare yourself and your kart for a wet weather race is of paramount importance.

-I’ve been part of many wet weather races; whether they were predicted or spontaneous developments.
-Every race I was part of meant that I could improve my preparation and now, I wouldn’t go to any track without all of my wet weather gear!
-Even if the forecast is for blue skies and fluffy clouds, you never know when you’ll need to drop everything and get set for a downpour on track.
+I’ve been part of many wet weather races, whether they were predicted or spontaneous developments.
+Every race I was part of meant that I could improve my preparation, and now I wouldn’t go to any track without all of my wet weather gear!
+Even if the forecast is for blue skies, you never know when you’ll need to drop everything and get set for a downpour on track.

-- Wet Tires: Pretty self-explanatory, honestly.
-Slick tires that we use for dry races can’t get traction on a wet track, so wet tires with their tread and displacement make them the only option for achieving grip.
-Without them, you’ll be spinning in place or crashing on most corners!
-Always carry a pair or two with you when going to races.
+Slick tires that we use for dry races don’t get any traction on a wet track, so wet tires with their tread and ability to displace water are the only option for achieving grip.
+Without them, you’ll be spinning in place or crashing on most corners.
+Always carry a set or two with you when going to races.

 6 Tips & Techniques For Driving A Go-Kart In The Wet

 The most important difference between karting in the rain and karting in the wet is how your tires interact with the track surface.
 Go-kart tires are made out of rubber compounds due to the grip they can provide on asphalt surfaces.
 And with the tires actually acting as part of the ‘suspension’ mechanisms of the kart, they have to be pretty sturdy.